Associated Independent Recording

 Associated Independent Recording (AIR) is an independent recording company founded in London in 1965 by record producers George Martin, John Burgess, Ron Richards, and Peter Sullivan.
 In 1970 the company established its own professional audio recording facilities, AIR Studios.

 History

-In 1965, producers George Martin, Ron Richards, and John Burgess of Parlophone and Peter Sullivan of Decca founded the company in order to produce music independently and license the final masters to the record companies, creating the opportunity for producers to earn bonuses and royalty payments.
+In 1965, producers George Martin, Ron Richards and John Burgess of Parlophone, together with Peter Sullivan of Decca, founded the company in order to produce music independently and license the final masters to the record companies, creating the opportunity for producers to earn bonuses and royalty payments.
 In 1970 AIR opened its first recording studio complex in London.